RubyZhang90/fareNet-customer-reporting-suite/README.md

 Evaluate and verifiy data for each additional join before finalizing the code for every client.

-  1. Use raw-sql-code and evaluate-join-sql to do so
+  1. Use raw-data-code and evaluate-join-sql to do so
   2. Complete this Spreadsheet
   https://docs.google.com/spreadsheets/d/1NJGJ-Vuq5LbDTy_5T7Gu6unMDuX5asuQFIHVNEJBWP8/edit#gid=1229048930